-Based on these four scenarios, a field can be mapped by the correlation between Protein and Yield.
-Figure 6 shows the Protein and Yield maps for a wheat field from Broden Holland's farm in Young NSW.
-Figure 7 shows the Protein/Yield Correlation map which plots the correlation between Protein and Yield within a 50m diameter.
-The plot has four colours, i.e. Blue: High Yield/High Protein, Red: Low Yield/Low Protein, Green: Low Yield/High Protein, Yellow: High Yield/Low Protein.
-The Blue areas in the Correlation map are the "Sweet Spots", i.e. High Yield and High Protein.
-However the Red, Green and Yellow areas have performed poorly.
+Based on these four scenarios, a field can be mapped by the correlation between protein and yield.
+Figure 6 shows the protein and yield maps for a wheat field from Broden Holland's farm in Young NSW.
+Figure 7 shows the protein/yield correlation map which plots the correlation between protein and yield within a 25m radius.
+The plot has four colours, i.e. blue: low yield/high protein, red: low yield/low protein, green: high yield/high protein, yellow: high yield/low protein.
+The green areas in the correlation map are the "sweet spots", i.e. high yield and high protein.
+However the red, blue and yellow areas have performed poorly.